 Communities of Practice

 The success of these groups is crucial to the EAUC's delivery of its mission and vision so we have recently reviewed the role of these groups and the vital support we must offer them to allow them to function efficiently and to offer wider Membership value.
 We have outlined an EAUC groups strategy to clearly communicate this.

 UK wide groups

-For those wanting to share and learn from each others' experience in the important area of green ICT
+For those wanting to share and learn from each others' experience in the important area of green ICT.

-For those wanting to identify with the challenges of changing the behaviour of staff and students
+For those wanting to identify with the challenges of changing the behaviour of staff and students.

-Scotland based groupsScotland’s universities and colleges have publicly declared their intention to address the challenges of climate change and reduce their carbon footprints by signing the Universities and Colleges Climate Commitment for Scotland (UCCCfS) - this programme is delivered by the EAUC and funded by the Scottish Funding Council.
+Scotland’s universities and colleges have publicly declared their intention to address the challenges of climate change and reduce their carbon footprints by signing the Universities and Colleges Climate Commitment for Scotland (UCCCfS) - this programme is delivered by the EAUC and funded by the Scottish Funding Council.
 As part of this, Topic Support Networks (TSN) were created to facilitate groups of people working together on a specific sustainability subject that is relevant to Scottish colleges and universities.

 There are 9 Topic Support Networks - find out more.